GOING TO THE FATHER

-No weapon that is formed against thee shall prosper; and every tongue that shall rise against thee in judgment thou shalt condemn.
-This is the heritage of the servants of the Lord, and their righteousness is of me, saith the Lord.
+No weapon formed against you shall prosper, and every tongue which rises against you in judgment you shall condemn.
+This is the heritage of the servants of the LORD, and their righteousness is from Me,” Says the LORD.
 (Isaiah 54:17)

 Let us imagine what the Lord Jesus was experiencing at this point.